 - Your junk still has value.
 Unwanted clothing, shoes and backpacks will be donated to local organizations who distribute these items to people in need.
 Appliances and electronics contain valuable components that require energy to mine and manufacture; recycling them conserves our natural resources and avoids pollution, while helping private companies source materials sustainably.

 - You’ll be contributing to programs that make our community more environmentally-conscious and sustainable.
-We’re donating 10% of any proceeds to the Saratoga Springs High School Environmental Class.
-All other funds raised will support our local initiatives, like our Tree Toga tree planting events, our backyard composting program, our advocacy work for affordable housing, and more!
+All funds raised will support our local initiatives, like our Tree Toga tree planting events, our backyard composting program, our advocacy work for affordable housing, and more!

-The short answer is no. There will be four main “stations” set up in the Saratoga Springs High School parking lot: 1) electronics, appliances, and metal objects ($5 fee per vehicle); 2) bicycles; 3) clothing and textiles; and 4) sewing and needlework supplies.
-As you enter the parking lot via the West Avenue entrance, a greeter will direct you to the appropriate station(s), and then volunteers will help unload your vehicle at each station.
+To keep traffic flowing, please sort your item by the major collection stations.
+There will be “stations” set up in the parking lot: 1) sleeping bags and backpacks for Shelters of Saratoga; 2) men’s jeans & hoodies, and blankets for Backstretch; 3) clothing and textiles; 4) art supplies, fabric, and notions; 5) bicycles for Bikeatoga; and 6) electronics, appliances, and metal objects, including TVs and monitors.
+As you enter the parking lot, a greeter will direct you to the appropriate station(s), and then volunteers will unload your vehicle at each station (please stay in your vehicle).
 We ask that you group your items by station to facilitate unloading, but you do NOT need to sort items further.
 For example, you can drop off a bag that contains wearable clothing, shoes, sheets and towels.
 To keep traffic flowing, our partners and volunteers will handle additional sorting after the event.

-We are working with several local organizations and vendors to reuse/recycle donated items:
+We are working with several local organizations and businesses to reuse/recycle donated items:

-- Clothing & Textiles: Some clothing donations will go directly to the Prospect Center’s children & family programs serving Saratoga, Warren and Washington Counties; other clothing items will be donated to B.E.S.T. to benefit backstretch workers at the Saratoga racetrack.
-Backpacks and winter coats will be donated to Shelters of Saratoga.
+- Clothing & Textiles: Some clothing donations will go directly to the Prospect Center’s children & family programs serving Saratoga, Warren and Washington Counties; men’s jeans & hoodies, adult bikes, and blankets will be donated to B.E.S.T. to benefit backstretch workers at the Saratoga racetrack.
+Backpacks and sleeping bags will be donated to Shelters of Saratoga.
 All other clothing and textiles will be processed by the American Clothing Company (Glens Falls, NY) and redistributed globally for reuse.
 Textiles can be repurposed into products like dog bed filling or rug pads.